How to install Clojure

 There are three steps to installing the Clojure CLI on your Mac.

 The Clojure Command-Line Interface (CLI) is a relatively new (2018) addition to the Clojure tooling world.
 It is the official way to run Clojure applications.
 Many people are using it now instead of Leiningen.
-However, Leiningen is still very popular, and many of the courses here on ericnormand.me still use Leiningen.
-It is a good idea to install it.
+Some of the projects here use the Clojure CLI.

 1. Verify/install Homebrew